Stracin–Kumanovo operation: Capture of Skopje

 After the liberation of Skopje, the new Macedonian authorities confiscated лв.430 million, stamps, and other securities from the former Bulgarian National Bank building.
 They refused to give the funds to Sofia, and General Damyan Velchev ordered a Bulgarian artillery regiment to return from South Serbia to shell Skopje and confiscate the funds.
 The order was rescinded after the intervention of Marshal of the Soviet Union Fyodor Tolbukhin, preventing an armed conflict.
 Bulgarian currency had been used by the short-lived pro-German puppet government, and remained in use during the rule of the new Macedonian communist authorities.

 Legacy

 Descriptions of events

-An announcement in Nash Vesnik from Kumanovo (01.11.1961).
-It concerns a military convoy transporting the remains of hundreds of Bulgarian soldiers to a new memorial build in the city of Niš.
-They were victims of the fighting with the Germans from the fall of 1944.